-The School of Psychology of the Georgia Institute of Technology offers programs of study leading to the degrees of Master of Science and Doctor of Philosophy, with five areas of specialization: Cognition and Brain Science, Cognitive Aging, Engineering Psychology, Industrial/Organizational Psychology, and Quantitative Psychology.
+The School of Psychology of the Georgia Institute of Technology offers programs of study leading to the degrees of Master of Science and Doctor of Philosophy, with five areas of specialization: Cognition and Brain Science, Adult Development and Aging, Engineering Psychology, Industrial/Organizational Psychology, and Quantitative Psychology.
 All five programs of study provide intensive exposure to the theoretical and methodological foundations of psychology with strong emphasis on quantitative skills.
 Each student is expected to show individual initiative in both research activities and academic study, supported by close faculty-student contact.

 The School of Psychology also participates in an interdisciplinary PhD degree program in Quantitative BioSciences and an interdisciplinary MS degree program in Human Computer Interaction (*please note that we do not offer a terminal Master’s degree in Psychology).